 During the year, the board continued to review the club's future strategy.
-The board believes that the club should continue to seek growth in its core business areas, and should examine opportunities to extend the range of products offered, provided that this does not undermine the solid financial attributes of the club, and that any development is consistent with the club's existing emphasis on the quality of its members' operations and with the high standard of service provided to them.
+The board believes that the club should continue to seek growth in its core business areas playing its role as the non-EU business arm of the Standard Group.
+In line with Standard Group strategies, the club will examine opportunities to extend the range of products offered, provided that this does not undermine the solid financial attributes of the club, and that any development is consistent with the club's existing emphasis on the quality of its members' operations and with the high standard of service provided to them.